scottwallacesh/concourse-terraform/README.md

 - `terraform-source-dir`: _required_. the terraform source directory.

+- `input-state-dir`: _optional_. when using local state, the directory containing the state file. you must also configure `STATE_FILE_PATH`. see [managing local state files](#managing-local-state-files)

 ### outputs

 - `apply-output-archive`: an artifact containing the terraform working directory will be placed here

+- `apply-output-state`: if local state files are present after the apply, they will be placed here as `terraform.tfstate` and `terraform.tfstate.backup`

 ### params

 - `TF_WORKING_DIR`: _required_. path to the terraform working directory. see [providing terraform source files](#providing-terraform-source-files).

 - `TF_DIR_PATH`: _optional_. path to the terraform files inside the working directory. see [providing terraform source files](#providing-terraform-source-files). default: `.`

+- `STATE_FILE_PATH`: _optional_. when using local state, the path to the input state file. can be relative to the concourse working directory. see [managing local state files](#managing-local-state-files). default: none

 - `SOURCE_REF`: _optional_. a source ref (e.g. a git commit sha or short sha) to be appended to the output artifact filename. cannot be used with `SOURCE_REF_FILE`. default: none